Christmas is the Busiest Time of Year

 Struggling to get feedback from a lot of people?
 Let Forms do the heavy lifting

 Microsoft Forms is a great way to collect information from many people at once.
-We all know that holiday season is party season and organising events can become hard with the constant back and forth communication.
+We all know that the holiday season is party season and organising events can become hard with the constant back-and-forth communication.
 One easy form can negate all of this and keep all the information you need in one spot.
 We have previously written about how Anita used her knowledge of forms to collate the information she needed for organising a class party.

 Don't forget to order a present for your favourite Aunt!